 "To accomplish our vision, the first question is do we have the skills we need?
-If we don't, the next question is can we develop the skillset internally, or do we go out and recruit?" says Franco.
+If we don't, the next question is can we develop the skillset internally or do we go out and recruit?" says Franco.

-If the skillset is unique or the need temporary, contracting might be the best answer.
+be the best answer.
 For times when technological advances or industry demands make certain skills obsolete, then hard choices have to be made.
 "When that happens, you determine if the person's talent can be applied elsewhere.
-If not, then you have to have a tough conversation."
+If not, then you